 2) Nodular lymphocyte-predominant HL (NLPHL) is observed in ~5% of patients with HL; it affects peripheral lymph nodes (usually in one lymphatic region only).
 The course is usually very slow, with no clinical progression over many years.
 Patients with relapse have a good response to treatment.

-1. Complete blood count (CBC): Nonspecific abnormalities may include elevated neutrophil and/or eosinophil counts, lymphocytopenia, thrombocytopenia, normocytic anemia with low serum iron levels (the usual pathogenesis is that of anemia of chronic disease), or less frequently autoimmune hemolytic anemia.
+1. Complete blood count (CBC): Nonspecific abnormalities may include elevated neutrophil and/or eosinophil counts, lymphocytopenia, thrombocytopenia, normocytic anemia (the usual pathogenesis is that of anemia of chronic disease or less frequently autoimmune hemolytic anemia).

 2. Bone marrow biopsy: Cells typical for HL are found in ~6% of patients.